-Best Microphone For Mac mini?An Apple compatible external microphone for Mac mini desktops is often a high priority for Macintosh users.
-Beside the Macintosh Pro tower system, the mini Mac is the only other Apple computer which doesn't include an internal microphone for sound recording needs.
-Of all Apple computer buyers, the ones who are most likely to be shopping for external Mac audio peripherals and accessories is a Mac mini owner.
+Best Microphone For Mac mini?An Apple compatible external microphone for Mac mini desktop computers is often a high priority for Macintosh users.
+Beside the Macintosh Pro tower system, the mini Mac is the only other Apple computer which doesn't include an internal microphone for basic sound recording needs.
+Of all Apple computer buyers, they're most likely to be shopping for a quality Mac mini microphone or other external Mac audio peripherals and accessories.

 Apple doesn't include an internal audio recording microphone in the Mac mini, nor does it include an external monitor, or even a keyboard, mouse in the box.
 For PC switchers, the Mac mini at least allows you to you leverage some of your existing computer accessories that you might already own.
 For others, you're free to build your Mac mini setup with the precise microphone and other computer peripherals that you prefer.

 Depending on your audio, music and voice recording needs, you have four basic options to guide a Mac mini mic purchase:

 A digital USB desktop microphone for podcasting, music, voice, or audio recording.
 A stand-alone Mac USB microphone is best for podcasters, musicians and singers with more demanding Mac sound recording microphone needs.